Bullet Club: 2021

-Expansion into Impact Wrestling
+Expansion into Impact Wrestling/TNA Wrestling

 On the July 19 tapings for Impact Wrestling, Chris Bey took on Juice Robinson and after the match, Jay White gave Bey a Bullet Club shirt and the two threw up the "Too Sweet", making Bey the first African American wrestler and first active Impact star to join Bullet Club.
 Throughout the summer of 2021, Hikuleo and El Phantasmo would begin making frequent appearances in Impact Wrestling, and by fall would ultimately become listed as members of the Impact roster, establishing them and Bey as a U.S. based branch of the stable in Impact Wrestling.
 By late January, Jay White would return to Impact Wrestling and bring the G.O.D. along with him.
 On February 9, Jay White would walk through the Forbidden Door to AEW by seemingly helping The Elite take out Trent Barreta and Rocky Romero.
-At Impact Wrestling's No Surrender PPV, Jay White attacked G.O.D, costing them the Impact Tag Titles and kicking them out of Bullet Club, while reinstating Gallows and Anderson.
-On February 25, 2023 Ace Austin and Chris Bey better known as ABC (1,2 SWEET!) defeated the Motor City Machine Guns (Alex Shelley and Chris Sabin) to capture the Impact Tag Team titles and bringing them back to Bullet Club.
+At Impact Wrestling's No Surrender PPV, Jay White attacked G.O.D, costing them the Impact World Tag Team Championship and kicking them out of Bullet Club, while reinstating Gallows and Anderson.